| Title: | Progress Bar for Parallel Tasks |

 Specification$set_type(type)

-If no type is explicitly requested (i.e., type = NULL
+If no type is explicitly requested (i.e., type = NULL), the type is

 determined based on the operating system.
 On Unix-like systems, the